fluiddynsci/EngSketchPad/README.txt

 1.2.1 EGADS

-    The significant updates made to EGADS from Rev 1.21 are:
+    The significant updates made to EGADS from Rev 1.23 are:

-    * Added a Julia interface (jlEGADS)
-    * Refactor pyEGADS to support EGADSlite
-    * Added periodic support for EG_approximate
-    * Allow for senses to be flipped when applying EG_isEquivalent
-    * Can rule with sections of different number of Edges
+    * General bug fixes

 1.2.2 OpenCSM